-Following the Education Review Office review of our Tauranga Waldorf Kindergarten in February 2013, the following comments were made:
+Following the Education Review Office review of our Rose Ring Kindergartens in May 2016, the following comments were made:

 Following the Education Review Office review of our Tauranga Waldorf School August 2015, the following comments were made: